decentralized-identity/sidetree/docs/Q-and-A.md

 So everyone needs to be able to see that event, globally and deterministically, or else someone could masquerade as Alice.
 They could say, "Well, I have her old key so I'm her."
 You have to have this sort of linear chronology of what happened when, it's a state machine.
 So what a blockchain does, really elegantly that we never had before, is it's an oracle for entering events into a chronology.
 That's exactly what we use it for.
 In its most primitive sense, we use Bitcoin to enter in events in a chronology that nodes sort of watch for and compute so they all can understand the state of every ID that's anchored in Bitcoin.
 So it's very important.\
 [Source: What bitocin Did 231](https://www.whatbitcoindid.com/wbd231-daniel-buchner)

-## So why would we pick Bitcoin versus some other blockchain, like Ethereum or Hyperledger?
+## *Q: So why would we pick Bitcoin versus some other blockchain, like Ethereum or Hyperledger?
 Sidetree is settlement layer agnostic.
 There are different reasons to use either one of those platforms.
 For ION example we argue that because we're not actually concerned with any of the super sexy smart contracts.
 What we most care about is entering stuff in the most immutable, hardened record imaginable and right now, that's Bitcoin.
 It's pretty hard to argue that isn't Bitcoin, so that's why we use it, is because it has those attributes and it suffices, it does exactly what we need it to do.
 [Source: What bitocin Did 231](https://www.whatbitcoindid.com/wbd231-daniel-buchner).

 There are also Sidetree implementations on Ethereum and Hyperledger Fabric:
  - Ethereum: https://github.com/decentralized-identity/element
  - Hyperledger Fabric: https://github.com/trustbloc/sidetree-fabric

-## Does Sidetree use a blockchain?
+## *Q: Does Sidetree use a blockchain?
 Yes, it needs a global blockchain to provide an ordered settlement layer 1 that has reached consensus over the unique representation of the "truth".
 Sidetree sits on top of this Layer 1, in layer 2 of the `ToIP model` and is blockchain agnostic.\
 <img src="./images/Trust-over-IP.jpeg" alt="Trust-over-IP model" border="0" width="500">
 _(@henkvancann)_

-## What's the difference between Sidetree and blockchain?
+## *Q: What's the difference between Sidetree and blockchain?
 Lots, it's a totally different beast.
 There are only a few similarities, for the record:
 - THe tree-like structure of Side-tree resembles the Merkletree in which blockchain tend to store proofs of transactions (hashes)
 - Core Proof Files form the signature-chained backbone for the state lineages of all DIDs in the system.

-## Why does Sidetree need a blockchain?
+## *Q: Why does Sidetree need a blockchain?
 _...when it has nodes in a network that could federatively establish consensus?_

 The ledger (blockchain) acts as a linear chronological sequencing oracle, which the Sidetree protocol leverages to **order** DID PKI operations in an **immutable** history all observing nodes can **replay** and validate.
 It is this ability to replay the precise sequence of DID PKI state change events, and process those events using a common set of deterministic rules, that allows Sidetree nodes to achieve a consistent view of DIDs and their DID Document states, without requiring any additional consensus mechanism.
 The underlaying blockchain provides the consensus mechanism to come to immutable time-stamped ordering.

-## Every time I want to verify an ID, does something happen on the Bitcoin blockchain?
+## *Q: Every time I want to verify an ID, does something happen on the Bitcoin blockchain?
 _Therefore, do I have to pay some kind of transaction fee?_

 No, so one thing that's an interesting about this.
 When we talk about `PKI` systems, and I'll use the analogy of DNS:\